Treatment for Anxiety in Dubai

 Answer:

-Let’s first clarify our worries about using medication for treatment of anxiety in Dubai.
-Medication used for treatment of anxiety in Dubai is semi- or fully controller, and can be only prescribed by a psychiatrist.
+Let’s first clarify our worries about using medication for the treatment of anxiety in Dubai.
+Medication used for treatment of anxiety in Dubai is semi- or fully controlled and can be only prescribed by a psychiatrist.

 What happens when I don’t treat my anxiety?